-ARTICLE 30 General Leave
+ARTICLE 34 General Leave

-General Leave means a period in which a Member is released from all of his duties with or without pay.
+General Leave means a period in which a Member is released from all of their duties with or without pay.
 The Member shall not be required to participate as a member of any University committee or perform other employment-related duties during general leaves.
-All leaves are subject to the minimum provisions of the Employment Standards Act [RSBC 1996] and the Canada Employment Insurance Act.
+All leaves are subject to the minimum provisions of the Employment Standards Act [RSBC] 1996] and the Canada Employment Insurance Act.

-30.1 Vacation Leave
+34.1 Vacation Leave

-- a) Newly hired Members will be entitled to twenty (20) days of paid vacation annually during the first three (3) years of appointment to twenty-two (22) days annually after three (3) years of employment; and to twenty-five (25) days annually after six (6) years of employment.
+- a) Newly hired Members shall receive twenty (20) days of paid vacation annually during the first three (3) years of appointment (prorated in the first year) to twenty-two (22) days annually after three (3) years of employment; and to twenty-five (25) days annually after six (6) years of employment.
 Vacation will be accrued at the rate of one-twelfth (1/12) of the annual entitlement per month. - b) Vacation year will mean the twelve (12) month period from April 1st to March 31st, to coincide with the fiscal year.
 Accrual of service commences on the first day of employment.
-Members may utilize vacation credits in advance of earning them with the understanding that upon termination of employment the value of any unearned vacation credits taken will be reimbursed to the University. - c) All vacation shall be taken in the year it is earned.
-In the event that a member terminates employment prior to using all vacation, the annual vacation balance will be paid out at the Member's current salary rate on the final pay. - d) A Member with an accumulated vacation balance as of March 31, 2015 shall have the option to use these banked days of vacation or shall be paid out the vacation balance at the March 31, 2015 value upon his/her resignation or retirement from the university. - e) The Member is responsible for taking all his/her allotted vacation in the year it is earned.
-Scheduling vacation shall be incorporated into the annual work planning and approved by the Dean, the University Librarian, or designate. - f) The utilization of vacation credits shall be recorded by forwarding the completed and approved Leave Request Form to Payroll.
+Members may utilize vacation credits in advance of earning them with the understanding that upon termination of employment the value of any unearned vacation credits taken will be reimbursed to the University. - c) A Member is responsible for taking all their allotted vacation, in the year it is earned, and for communicating with their Dean or University Librarian, Director and/or Program Head as may be required with respect to their vacation plans and absence from work. - d) Scheduling vacation for Faculty Members shall be incorporated into the annual workload planning process and approved by the Dean. - e) Librarian Members shall utilize vacation by submitting Leave Request Forms for the approval of the University Librarian and subsequent recording by Payroll. - f) In the event that a Member terminates employment prior to using all vacation accrued, the Member's vacation balance for that year will be paid out at the Member's current salary rate on the final pay. - g) A Member with an accumulated vacation balance as of March 31, 2015 shall have the option to use these banked days of vacation or shall be paid out the vacation balance at the March 31, 2015 value upon the Member's resignation or retirement from the University. - h) Members who have verifiable unused vacation leave accumulated from April 1, 2015 to March 31, 2019, will be paid out at the rate it was earned.